kersing/ttn-resin-gateway-rpi-1/README.md

 Name      	  	   | Value
 ------------------|--------------------------
-GW_ID             | The gateway ID from the TTN console GW_KEY            | The gateway KEY from the TTN console GW_RESET_PIN      | 22 (optional)
+GW_ID             | The gateway ID from the TTN console GW_KEY            | The gateway API KEY secret key you copied earlier GW_RESET_PIN      | 22 (optional)

 GW_RESET_PIN can be left out if you are using Gonzalo Casas' backplane board, or any other setup using pin 22 as reset pin.
 This is because pin 22 is the default reset pin used by this balenaCloud setup.